amitkml/END-NLP-Projects/Stanford_Sentiment_Treebank_Sentiment_Analysis/readme.md

 # StanfordSentimentAnalysis Dataset - Fine Grained Final Solution

-## Data Segregation to map with Phrases
+## Data Segregation to map with Phrases and sentiment values

 I have used the merge between sentiment_labels.txt, datasetSentences.txt, dictionary.txt and datasetSplit.txt